coder/docs/admin/satellites/management.md

 First, make sure that you're connected to the cluster to which you want to deploy the satellite.
-Ideally, this deployment should be in the same geographical region as the developers' and their workspaces.
+Ideally, this deployment should be in the same geographical region as the developers and their workspaces.

 To see your current context, run: